Configure Functions

 _images/functions.edit_function_statistics.png

-Almost any calculation involving a null will return null.
-For example, 2 + null = null.
+• Arithmetic Operations: Any calculation involving a null will return null.
+Example: 2 + null = null

-There are some exceptions, where it’s required to produce a numeric value despite the presence of some nulls.
-If you use an operation object to calculate a minimum, maximum, or average value, nulls are left out and the non-null values will be used to calculate the answer.
-For example, the average of 1 and null is 1.
-(If all inputs are null, a null will of course be returned as the average of null and null is null.)
+In some cases, it’s required to produce a numeric value despite the presence of some nulls.
+When using operations such as minimum, maximum, or average, null values are excluded from the calculation.
+For instance, the average of 1 and null is 1.
+However, if all inputs are null, the result will also be null.

 Test Functions